Miami White Collar Crime Attorney

 The term white collar crime was coined in 1939 to refer to nonviolent, financial crimes committed by individuals of high social status by virtue of his or her occupations.
 Initially, white collar crimes were typically committed by business executives and other professionals.
 However, as technology has increased and become more accessible, white collar crimes are committed by individuals of all class levels, social status, and occupations.

 White collar crime is a serious problem in Miami, Florida.
-According to a study by Syracuse University, Miami ranked number 1 in the United States in white collar prosecutions in the last year (current as of June 2016).
-Five years ago, Miami ranked second in the nation for white collar prosecutions.
+According to a study by Syracuse University, Miami ranked number 1 in the United States in white collar prosecutions in 2015.
+In 2010, Miami ranked second in the nation for white collar prosecutions.

 The White Collar Victim Protection Act defines white collar crimes as the following: